-A “Hospital Lien” is a special right granted to hospitals and emergency services providers by Statute enabling them to receive payment from the first monies recovered from a negligent third-party by the injured person in a personal injury claim against someone who caused the injury.
+A hospital lien is a right granted to hospitals and emergency services providers that allows them to claim payment for their services out of any money recovered by the injured person in a personal injury claim against someone who caused the injury.
 The phrase: “hospital lien” is short for “hospital and emergency services lien.”
-It is a right that attaches automatically and is often accompanied by written notice of a hospital lien although this is not required.
-The lien applies only in emergency situations and to reasonable and necessary medical care provided as a result of the emergency for a set time period.
+It is a right created by statute that attaches automatically and is often accompanied by written notice of a hospital lien although this is not required.
+The lien applies only in emergency situations and to reasonable and necessary medical care provided as a result of the emergency for a set period.

-Under Texas Property Code 55.002(a), hospitals are automatically granted a lien (right of recovery) against “a cause of action or claim of an individual who receives hospital services for injuries caused by an accident that is attributed to the negligence of another person.”
-In simple language, if you are injured due to the negligence of another such that you may bring a claim against them to recover for damages done, the hospital lien for the related care attaches to your claim.
+Under Texas Property Code 55.002(a), hospitals are automatically granted a lien against ‘a cause of action or claim of an individual who receives hospital services for injuries caused by an accident that is attributed to the negligence of another person.’
+In simple language, if you are injured due to the negligence of another such that you may bring a claim against them to recover for damages done, the hospital lien for the related care attaches to your claim immediately.
 For the lien to attach, the patient must be admitted to the hospital for emergency medical services within 72 hours of the event necessitating the care.
-Emergency ml services are defined as “services used to respond to an individual’s perceived need for immediate medical care and to prevent death or aggravation of physiological or psychological illness or injury.”
+Emergency medical services are defined as “services used to respond to an individual’s perceived need for immediate medical care and to prevent death or aggravation of physiological or psychological illness or injury.”
 So long as the provider has a reasonable belief that the person needs immediate medical care and provides care in accordance, the lien attaches.
 The lien extends to both the admitting hospital and a hospital to which the individual is transferred for treatment of the same injury.
 A similar emergency medical services lien is granted to providers of emergency services such as EMS or emergency doctors in counties with less than 800,000 residents.
 Once attached, the provider gives notice of the claim by filing it with the county records.

-A Hospital and Emergency Services Lien attaches to any personal injury cause of action itself as well as the settlement or judgment that results therefrom.
+A hospital lien attaches to any personal injury cause of action itself as well as the settlement or judgment that results therefrom.
 See Texas Property Code 55.003.
-It does not attach to workers compensation benefits or the injured victims own non-public liability insurance policy.
-This has been held to mean that the lien does not attach to injured persons own uninsured/under-insured motorist insurance policy because it is not “public liability insurance.”
+It does not attach to worker’s compensation benefits or the injured victim’s own non-public liability insurance policy.
+This has been held to mean that the lien does not attach to the injured person’s own uninsured/under-insured motorist insurance policy because it is not “public liability insurance.”
 It also does not apply in certain instances with railroad employers.

-A Hospital Lien a is for the first 100 days of emergency medical care provided by the initial hospital or a hospital to which the patient is transferred for care.
+A hospital lien covers the first 100 days of emergency medical care provided by the initial hospital or a hospital to which the patient is transferred for care.
 The amount covered is only the reasonable and necessary charges for the services–it cannot exceed a reasonable rate.
-“Emergency Medical Services Liens” are limited to a maximum of $1,000.00 and only cover the emergency physicians charges for the first seven days of emergency care.
+“Emergency Medical Services Liens” are limited to a maximum of $1,000.00 and only cover the emergency physician’s charges for the first seven days of emergency care.

-In order to enforce the lien, it must be “perfected.”
-The lien holder is required to send written notice of the lien to the patient as well as file a notice of lien with the county clerk where the services were performed.
+To enforce the lien, it must be perfected.
+The lien-holder is required to send written notice of the lien to the patient as well as file a notice of lien with the county clerk where the services were performed.
 The notice further must be filed before the money is paid to the injured party.
 Thus, if after a car accident another driver’s insurance pays the injured victim before a lien is filed, the hospital has no claim against the insurance company.

 Whether there is a lien or not, you still have an obligation to pay the hospital’s bills.
 If you fail to do so, they have four years from the date the services were provided to sue you to collect on the bills.
-The Texas Hospital Lien Law simply extends the recourse that a hospital may seek to the tortfeasor, his insurance company and/or representatives and your attorney if any of them fail to honor the lien after notice is perfected.
+The Texas Hospital Lien Law simply extends the recourse that a hospital may seek to the tortfeasor, his insurance company, and/or representatives, and your attorney, if any of them fail to honor the lien after notice of the lien, is perfected.